pjungwir/temporal_ops/README.md

 How do you `SELECT j.valid_at`?
 The correlated sub-query doesn't have a name, and all you produce from `EXISTS` is true or false.

-But can we get what we want with a regular inner/outer join plus a set-returning function (SRF)?
+But can we get what we want with a regular inner/outer join plus some extra work?
-This works for semijoins:
+This works for *some* semijoins:

 ```
-SELECT  a.id, b.id, j.valid_at
+SELECT  a.id, b.id, a.valid_at * b.valid_at
 FROM    a
 JOIN    b
 ON      a.id = b.id
 AND     a.valid_at && b.valid_at
-JOIN LATERAL temporal_semijoin(a.valid_at, b.valid_at) AS j(valid_at)
-ON      true
+AND     NOT isempty(a.valid_at && b.valid_at);
 ```

-In that query, `temporal_semijoin` just returns `a * b`.

-For antijoins things are trickier, because we need to see all the matching `b` records before emitting a result.
-This feels like a job for `range_agg`.
-And I guess an outer join will help here, because we want to see everything from `a` then drop some of it.
-And then if the original inputs are ranges we need to `UNNEST` the resulting multirange.
-(We could skip this last part if the inputs were multiranges.)
-If there was no match from `b` at all, then we should just preserve `a`'s range.
+If the left-hand side is a temporal FK referencing the right-hand side, then that works, because we know the right-side records are (temporally) unique for each left-side record, so they can't produce overlapping duplicates.

+But if the FK points the other way, or if we're not doing an equijoin (e.g. if we're joining by `employee1.hired_at > employee2.hired_at`), then we need some extra work to avoid duplicates:

 ```
-SELECT  a.id, j.id, COALESCE(j.valid_at, a.valid_at) AS valid_at
+SELECT  a.id, j.id, j.valid_at
 FROM    a
-LEFT JOIN LATERAL (
+JOIN LATERAL (
-  SELECT  b.id, UNNEST(multirange(a.valid_at) - range_agg(b.valid_at)) AS valid_at
+  SELECT  b.id, UNNEST(multirange(a.valid_at) * range_agg(b.valid_at)) AS valid_at
   FROM    b
   WHERE   a.id = b.id
   AND     a.valid_at && b.valid_at